spk121/johanan/johanan.md

 # Notes on Packet Assembly

+Packet assembly is mostly inspired by ITU X.3 and ITU-T T.105.

 In ITU-T T.105, it makes the following definitions:

 The *input buffer* receives the user input, and which may be used in parallel with the echo handler.

 The *output buffer* receives display data from received data packets and from the echo handler.

+Through `SBV_Set_Param` messages, a server may tell a client when to send messages from its input buffer.
+The contents of the input buffer may be sent at regular intervals or when a specific character occurs.

 The *echo handler* control the echoplex procedure.

+The server may also tell the client if client input is supposed to be echoed automatically to the client output.

-In the state ECHO_ACTIVE, all user input shall be echoed immediately on a character-by-character basis.
+In the state ECHO_ACTIVE, all user input shall be echoed immediately on a character-by-character basis, except for function keys.

-If parameter 24 is set, end-of-frame toggles echoing.

 In ITU-T T.105, it suggest that the following X.3 parameters be used